 I’ve been testing and testing and testing and I’ve learned so much about it’s mycelium structure and actually how to manipulate it to being a non-spore producing structure most recently.
 Tom Volk is a great mycologist and from his diagrams from the University of Wisconsin we see the actual life cycle as proposed by him.
 Did you see the 3 areas of which morels don’t have to turn into a mushroom?
 Me too.

 Sclerotia, funny term, are a solid mass of mycelium according to the experts are made primary of calcium and if you take them out of a medium they are really hard and do have a crunch.
 I’ve crushed them before.
 If you go and see Tom Volk’s picture again you’ll notice there is no path to the morel without first going through the sclerotia.
-Which is interesting to me because I would think this could be false – But I can’t prove that I have witnessed and cultured sclerotia – they are quite common to culture and there are some things you can do to ‘induce’ better production.
+Which is interesting to me because I would think this could be false – But I can’t prove that I have witnessed and cultured sclerotia – they are quite common to cultures.

 The biggest hurdle is to how to essentially get mycelium out of those sclerotia and into fruiting a morel.
 Well – we did that too.